-In order to educate pedestrians and cyclists in keeping safe around ready mix concrete trucks Concrete Ontario has developed a Blind Spot Awareness campaign which includes community posters and truck safety stickers.
-Stickers are made available to Concrete Ontario members and posters are distributed to all district school boards and cycling associations in Ontario.
-For further information on the Blind Spot Awareness campaign please contact the Concrete Ontario office.
+In order to educate pedestrians and cyclists in keeping safe around commercial motor vehicles, the Association Members of the Blind Spot Awareness Project developed this Blind Spot Awareness campaign which includes community posters and truck safety stickers.
+Stickers and posters are available to all participating Association Members and can be downloaded by the public from the following website: www.PassTrucksSafely.ca.